MandeepKS/Auction/README.md

 - **Creating Listings**: Registered users can create their auction listings.
 This feature enables users to add items to the auction pool, enhancing the marketplace's variety.

-- **Deleting Listings**: Users can delete their listings, providing control and flexibility over their auction items.

 - **Bidding on Auctions**: Registered users can use their credits to bid on listed auctions.
 Bidding is a straightforward process, and users can participate in any open auction.

-- **API Limitations**: To maintain relevance and quality, the API fetch has been limited to 500 posts.
-This ensures that the listings primarily showcase auctions from our class and related items.

 ## Installation